Projective and anomalous representations of categories and their linearizations: Introduction

 \section{Introduction}

-A functorial field theory is a symmetric monoidal functor from a category of bordisms endowed with geometric structure (e.g., a Riemannian metric) to a linear category, e.g., finite dimensional vector spaces or Hilbert spaces.
-So, for instance, a 2-dimensional conformal field theory with values in super, i.e., $\mathbb{Z}/2$-graded Hilbert spaces, is a symmetric monoidal functor
+{A functorial field theory is a (smooth) symmetric monoidal functor from a category of bordisms endowed with geometric structure (e.g., a Riemannian metric) to a linear category, such as finite-dimensional vector spaces or Hilbert spaces.
+This perspective, originating in the work of Atiyah and Segal \cite{atiyah, segal}, has become a fundamental organizing principle in quantum field theory.
+For instance, a 2-dimensional conformal field theory with values in super (i.e.\ $\mathbb{Z}/2$-graded) Hilbert spaces can be described as a symmetric monoidal functor

-where $ \mathrm{Bord}_2^{\mathrm{conf}}$ is the category whose objects are 1-dimensional spin manifolds and whose morphisms are (conformal diffeomorphism classes of) 2-dimensional conformal spin bordisms.
-However, a common phenomenon one encounters when trying to define a functorial field theory is to encounter a systematic and yet well-behaved failure of functoriality; this phenomenon is referred to as \emph{anomaly} in the physics literature.
-An example is the so-called fermionic anomaly of conformal spin field theories \cite{ludewig-roos}.
-A possible way of dealing with anomalies is to suitably extend the category of bordisms, in such a way that the additional data can be used to ``correct the anomaly''.
-For instance, in \cite{what-is-an-elliptic-object}, Stolz and Teichner define a Clifford linear conformal field theory of degree $n$, where $n\in \mathbb{Z}$, as a continuous functor
+where $\mathrm{Bord}_2^{\mathrm{conf}}$ denotes the category of 1-dimensional spin manifolds and conformal spin bordisms.
+A recurring phenomenon in the construction of such theories is a systematic but controlled failure of strict functoriality, commonly referred to as an \emph{anomaly} in the physics literature.
+This phenomenon has been extensively studied from both physical and mathematical perspectives; see, for example, the recent overview by Freed in \cite{freed-anomalies} as well as the treatment in \cite{Freed2014, freed-teleman}.
+A typical example is the fermionic anomaly of conformal spin field theories \cite{ludewig-roos}.

+One way to accommodate anomalies is to enlarge the bordism category so that the additional data compensates for the failure of functoriality.
+For instance, in \cite{what-is-an-elliptic-object}, Stolz and Teichner define a Clifford linear conformal field theory of degree $n\in \mathbb{Z}$, as a continuous functor